YACHAKAWASI/lidarbot/README.md

 map_subscribe_transient_local:=true
 ```

-In `rviz`, set the initial pose using the `2D Pose Estimate` button in the toolbar so that lidarbot is aligned correctly both in `rviz` and Gazebo Classic.
+In `RViz`, set the initial pose using the `2D Pose Estimate` button in the toolbar so that lidarbot is aligned correctly both in `RViz` and Gazebo Classic.
 Afterwards, click on the `2D Goal Pose` and choose a place on the map for lidarbot to navigate to:

 <p align='center'>
     <img src=docs/images/gazebo_navigation.gif width="800">